26Gcode/26gcode/README.md

 - 👋 Hi, I’m @26Gcode
-- 👀 I’m interested in mapping, programming, and making/playing video games
+- 👀 I’m interested in mapping, statistics,  programming, and making/playing video games
 - 🌱 I’m currently learning: Python, specifically Pygame
-- 💞️ I’m looking to collaborate on my Minerealm project, it would be nice if I had another developer working on the project,
+- 💞️ I’m looking to collaborate with some one on my Aegis Chatbot project, I have not released it on Github yet, but I will realease it soon...
 - 📫 How to reach me: DM me on discord, my username is 26gproductions
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I used to make small projects on scratch.mit.edu under the username 26gbush